johntilelli/johntilelli.github.io/_posts/2016-09-01-first-r-visualization.markdown

 {% endhighlight %}

 <b> The data: </b>

-The data comes from the [Data Challenge](https://www.prontocycleshare.com/datachallenge) from a Bike Share Service called Pronto.
-The winners of last year’s contest are amazing - the entries are definitely worth checking out.
+The data comes from the [Pronto Data Challenge](https://www.prontocycleshare.com/datachallenge).
+The winners’ entries are amazing and definitely worth checking out.

 <b> Conclusion: </b>

-I think the graph, as simple as it is, does a good job at explaining what it set out to do – display volume of the bike share program in Seattle over time.
-There are clearly a lot of improvements in the analysis of the bikeshare program in Seattle - for example, correlation with weather patterns/seasons, breakdown of volume or average time spent riding by weekday, etc. But hey, you have to start somewhere right?
+As simple as the graph is, it does a good job achieving what I set out to do: display the volume of the bike sharing program over time.
+There are clearly a lot of improvements I could make to my analysis of the bike sharing program, such as the correlation with weather patterns and seasons, breakdown of volume, or average time spent riding by day of week.
+But hey, you have to start somewhere, right?